yuxiang115/restaurant-example/README.md

 # restaurant-example
-This website is restaurant website example which is used to practicing bootstrap.
+This website is restaurant website example which is used to learn Bootstrap.